 Final Cut Pro: Exclusive to Mac, Final Cut Pro is known for its ease of use and efficiency.
 It offers similar features to Premiere Pro and is widely used by professional video editors working with Apple products.
 Only works for Mac.

-There are of course many other programs (e.g. VegasPro) – Each software solution has its own advantages and disadvantages, and the choice often depends on personal preference, workflow requirements and budget.
-You find out for yourself which software is the right one for you.
+There are of course many other programs (e.g. VegasPro) – Each software solution has its own advantages and disadvantages, and the choice often depends on personal preferences, workflow requirements and budget.
+Find out for yourself which software is right for you.

 Attention: The choice of software usually takes place once.
 So keep this in mind, because getting used to new software later requires a lot of time as you have to get used to it.
 I know this too because I make music and have tried to replace my software with another one).